-The lithium ion battery has an internal electronic protection circuit, which is specifically designed for the charger and the pedelec.
+The lithium ion battery has an internal electronic protection circuit, This battery is specifically designed for the charger and pedelec motor.
 The battery temperature is monitored at all times.
 The battery is protected against deep discharge, overcharging, overheating and short circuit.
 In the event of a hazard, a protective circuit switches the battery off automatically.
+If the pedelec has not been moved for 10 hours and no button has been pressed on the control panel, the electric drive system and the battery automatically switch off to save energy.
+The same applies if the battery level falls below 30%, the pedelec has not been moved for 3 hours and no button has been pressed on the control panel.

-The battery also switches to sleep mode for self-protection when not used for a longer period.
-Its battery life can be extended if the battery is well maintained and, more importantly, stored at the correct temperatures.
+The battery's service life can be extended if it is well maintained and, above all, stored at the correct temperatures.
 The charging capacity will decrease with age, even if the battery is maintained properly.
-If the operating time is significantly shortened after charging, this is a sign that the battery has reached the end of its useful life.
+If the operating time is severely shortened after charging, this is a sign that battery has reached the end of its useful life.